turnbaughlab/2021_Lam_M13_CRISPRCas9/README.md

 ## Flow cytometry

-Flow cytometry data were analyzed using R.
+Flow cytometry data, from in vitro bacterial cultures or from mouse stool resuspensions, were analyzed using R.

 - [[R notebook]](https://htmlpreview.github.io/?)
 Flow cytometry for in vitro: *E. coli sfgfp* vs *E. coli mcherry* with GFPT-M13 at 8h
 - [[R notebook]](https://htmlpreview.github.io/?)
 Flow cytometry for in vitro: *E. coli sfgfp* vs *E. coli mcherry* with GFPT-M13 at 8h vs 24h